fatemeizd/CryptoCurrency-App/README.md

-# Weather-App Project with API and Python
+# CryptoCurrency-App Project with API and Python

 In this project we get crypto information of a coin with api key and show details of each coin. we need an account in cryptocompare site, get a api key and linke of api call, also with get() method in requests library we recieve information in json file and use this for show every data.